CalissaT/CalissaTri3Repo/createTask.md

 ## Written Responses

-3ai) The program is designed to entertain people while still challenging their brains.
-This was done through the form of a word guessing game, which is very popular amongst people of all ages.
+3ai) The program is designed to make learning key AP Computer Science Principles terms fun by turning it into a word guessing game.
+It makes studying less scary and helps with understanding the content better, as the user has to really understand each term to guess it correctly.

-3aii) The user if first asked wether or not they've played the game.
+3aii) The user is first asked whether or not they've played the game.
 Users then must enter a number 1-5 for the game to start.
 The user must guess the selected word in 5 tries or less.
 If they successfully accomplish this task, they win the game.
 However, if they use all 5 guesses they lose.

-3aiii) The program asks wether or not the user has played the game.
-If they have, they will not be shown the rules and will continue to the game.
-If they haven't, they will be shown the rules before playing the game.
-The program then prompts the user to enter a number 1-5 to select the word.
-Once the word is selected, the user will input their guess.
+3aiii) The program asks whether or not the user has played the game.
+If they have not, they will be shown the rules and the game will start after.
+The program then prompts the user to enter a word choice from 1 to 51 or select 0 to exit.
+The user then will input their guess.
+If they are incorrect, they receive the option for a hint.
 If they are correct, they receive a congratulations message.
-If they are incorrect, they receive the option for a hint.

 ***